Ryukotsey/se_project_todo-app/README.md

 ## Functionality

-a todo list with the ability to add custom cards as well as a due date.
+A todo list with the ability to add custom cards as well as a due date.

 ## Technology